MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-2.md

 <!-- docutune:casing resourceType resourceTypes resourceId resourceIds -->

-# Scenario: Single/Few Management Groups to the Azure landing zone conceptual
+# Scenario: Single/Few Management Groups to the Azure landing zone conceptual architecture

 This page describes an example scenario that might match your current Azure environment.
 We detail steps and considerations about how to migrate and transition your Azure environment into the Azure landing zone conceptual architecture.
 The scenario covers a single or multiple management groups.